Gaurav560/https-javaexpert.hashnode.dev-/clndi9a1q000908l207rzg5un.md

 ## Basic Introduction

 In a Java class, when there are multiple methods with the same name but different parameters, we refer to them as overloaded functions.
 This process is called method overloading.
-It is also known by different names such as compile time polymorphism, static polymorphism, or early binding polymorphism.

 Before delving into this concept, we must first understand the <mark>method signature</mark> in Java.